-- .1 "APPROVAL" shall mean the approval granted by the City Engineer unless otherwise noted. - .2 "CITY" shall mean a duly authorized representative of the City of Nanaimo. - .3 "CITY ENGINEER" shall mean the person appointed to the office of City Engineer, by Council, acting, either directly or through authorized staff acting severally within the scope of the particular duties entrusted to them. - .4 "CONSULTANT" shall mean a Professional Engineer acting either directly or through his/her authorized agents, acting severally within the scope of the particular duties entrusted to them. - .5 "CONTRACT DOCUMENTS" OR "CONTRACT" shall mean the complete set of documents, specifications, drawings, and addenda incorporated therein, as listed in the Table of Contents. - .6 "CONTRACTOR" shall mean the Contractor named in the Contract Agreement. - .7 "DIRECTOR OF ENGINEERING AND PUBLIC WORKS" shall mean the City Engineer. - .8 "ENGINEER" shall mean: - (a) the City Engineer acting either directly or through his/her properly authorized agents, Professional Engineers, Consultants, and authorized staff, acting severally within the scope of the particular duties entrusted to them or, - (b) notwithstanding Article 1.8 (a), for City construction contracts, the Manager of Construction acting either directly, or through his properly authorized agents, Professional Engineers, Consultants and staff, acting severally within the scope of the particular duties entrusted to them. - (c) notwithstanding Article 1.8 (a), for Private Developments, the Consultant acting on behalf of the developer.
-The City Engineer will monitor the Consultant and retains the right to direct the Consultant's application of the Engineer's responsibilities. - .9 "EQUIPMENT" shall mean anything and everything except persons used by the Contractor in performance of the work and except material as defined herein. - .10 "HEREIN" and "HEREOF" and similar expressions wherever used in the Contract Documents, shall relate to the whole of the Contract Documents and not to any one (1) paragraph alone, unless the context specifically requires it. - .11 "INSPECTOR" shall mean a person or company authorized by the Engineer or by the Owner to inspect the work or any part of it. - .12 "MATERIAL" or "MATERIALS" shall, unless otherwise specified, mean anything and everything other than persons or the Contractor's equipment which is manufactured, processed, or transported to the site, or existing on the site, and incorporated into the completed works. - .13 "OWNER" shall mean the City of Nanaimo.
+- .1 "APPROVAL" shall mean the approval granted by the City Engineer unless otherwise noted. - .2 "CITY" shall mean a duly authorized representative of the City of Nanaimo. - .3 "DIRECTOR OF ENGINEERING" shall mean the person appointed to the office of Director of Engineering acting, either directly or through authorized staff, or agents acting severally within the scope of the particular duties entrusted to them.
+(REVISED NOVEMBER 2019) - .4 "CONSULTANT" shall mean a Professional Engineer acting either directly or through his/her authorized agents, acting severally within the scope of the particular duties entrusted to them. - .5 "CONTRACT DOCUMENTS" or "CONTRACT" shall mean the complete set of documents, specifications, drawings, and addenda incorporated therein, as listed in the Table of Contents. - .6 "CONTRACTOR" shall mean the Contractor named in the Contract Agreement. - .7 "City Engineer" shall mean the Director of Engineering.
+(REVISED NOVEMBER 2019) - .8 "ENGINEER" or "DESIGN ENGINEER" shall mean: - (a) the City Engineer acting either directly or through his/her properly authorized agents, Professional Engineers, Consultants, and authorized staff, acting severally within the scope of the particular duties entrusted to them; or - (b) for Private developments, the Consultant acting on behalf of the developer.
+The City Engineer will monitor the Consultant and retains the right to direct the Consultant's application of the Engineer's responsibilities.
+(REVISED NOVEMBER 2019) - .9 "EQUIPMENT" shall mean anything and everything except persons used by the Contractor in performance of the work and except material as defined herein. - .10 "HEREIN" and "HEREOF" and similar expressions wherever used in the Contract Documents, shall relate to the whole of the Contract Documents and not to any one (1) paragraph alone, unless the context specifically requires it. - .11 "INSPECTOR" shall mean a person or company authorized by the Engineer or by the Owner to inspect the work or any part of it. - .12 "MATERIAL" or "MATERIALS" shall, unless otherwise specified, mean anything and everything other than persons or the Contractor's equipment which is manufactured, processed or transported to the site, or existing on the site, and incorporated into the completed works.

-- .14 "PLANT" shall mean the same as EQUIPMENT. - .15 "PROFESSIONAL ENGINEER" shall mean a person registered with the Association of Professional Engineers of British Columbia as a Professional Engineer. - .16 "PROVIDE" shall mean the same as SUPPLY. - .17 "SUBCONTRACTOR" shall mean any person, engaged by the Contractor or another Sub-Contractor to perform or provide part or parts of the work or to supply material intended to be incorporated into the completed works, but does not include a worker or a person engaged by an architect, an engineer or a material supplier. - .18 "SUPPLY" shall mean supply and pay for or provide and pay for. - .19 "WORK" or "WORKS" shall, unless the context otherwise requires, mean the whole of the work, equipment, materials, labour, matters and things required to be done, furnished, and performed by the Contractor under this Contract.
+- .13 "OWNER" shall mean the City of Nanaimo. - .14 "PLANT" shall mean the same as EQUIPMENT. - .15 "PROFESSIONAL ENGINEER" shall mean a person registered with the Association of Professional Engineers of British Columbia as a Professional Engineer. - .16 "PROVIDE" shall mean the same as SUPPLY. - .17 "SUBCONTRACTOR" shall mean any person, engaged by the Contractor or another Sub-Contractor to perform or provide part or parts of the work or to supply material intended to be incorporated into the completed works, but does not include a worker or a person engage by an architect, an engineer or a material supplier. - .18 "SUPPLY" shall mean supply and pay for or provide and pay for. - .19 "WORK" or "WORKS" shall, unless the context otherwise requires, mean the whole of the work, equipment, materials, labour, matters and things required to be done, furnished, and performed by the Contractor under this Contract.